aantoeknee/Tan_CodingChallenge/README.md

 The persistence framework used in this app is RealmSwift.
 I used this framework because it is where I am comfortable with compared to CoreData.
-In my personal experience, RealmSwift was easier to learn and easier to implement because of their specific documentations.
+In my personal experience, RealmSwift was easier to learn and easier to implement because of their clear and straightforward documentations.

 In downloading and saving images, I used the Kingfisher swift library.